JapanColorado/article-to-anki/README.md

 # Articles to Anki

 **Articles to Anki** is a Python tool that automates the creation of high-quality Anki flashcards from articles, whether sourced from URLs or local files.
-Leveraging GPT-4, it generates both cloze and basic cards, and can export them directly to Anki (via AnkiConnect) or to text files for manual import.
+Leveraging GPT-4, it intelligently selects the optimal card format (cloze or basic) for each concept to maximize learning effectiveness and avoid redundancy.

 ## Features

 - **Fetch Articles**: Download and parse articles from URLs or supported local file formats (PDF, EPUB, DOCX, TXT, and more)
 - **Multiple URL Sources**: Process URLs from multiple organized files using `--url-files`
 - **Smart Parsing**: Uses readability and GPT-4 to extract clean article text and titles, even from messy web pages
-- **Intelligent Card Generation**: Automatically generates both cloze and basic Anki cards, focusing on core arguments, definitions, and key facts
+- **Intelligent Card Generation**: Automatically selects the optimal format (cloze or basic) for each concept, focusing on core arguments, definitions, and key facts while avoiding redundancy
 - **Flexible Export**: Send cards directly to Anki via AnkiConnect, or export them as text files for later use
 - **Smart Duplicate Detection**: Identifies semantically similar cards even with different wording, preventing redundant flashcards
 - **Custom Prompts**: Optionally provide your own prompt to customize card generation